Information for Scholars and Families

 4. Community Workshops

-We host the following workshops year-round for students, families, and the community on:
+We host workshops year-round for scholars, families, and the community on the following topics but not limited to:

 - College Planning and Preparation